-GDPR Top Ten: #6: Privacy by Design and by default Bookmark has been added
+GDPR Top Ten: #6: Privacy by Design and by default has been saved

 GDPR Top Ten: #6: Privacy by Design and by default